simonwalz/git2/README.md

 # git2

-Ever wanted to handle multiple git repositories in one single directory.
+Ever wanted to handle multiple git repositories in one single directory?
 For example, if you deploy a software with git, you may not want to add the configuration into that repository.

 Our idea: Just initialise a second git repository in the same directory and call it `.git2`.